Contingent contract

-A contingent contract is an agreement that states which actions under certain conditions will result in specific outcomes.
+A contingent contract or "contingency contract" is an agreement that states which actions under certain conditions will result in specific outcomes.
 Contingent contracts usually occur when negotiating parties fail to reach an agreement.
 The contract is characterized as "contingent" because the terms are not final and are based on certain events or conditions occurring.

 A contingent contract can also be viewed as protection against a future change of plans.
 Contingent contracts can also lead to effective agreement when each party has different time preferences.
 For example, one party may desire immediate payoffs, while the other party may be interested in more long-term payoffs.
 Further, contingency contracts can foster an agreement in negotiations involving resolute differences of expectations about the future.

+Definition

-Section 31, chapter III of the Indian contract act of 1872 defines a contingent contract.
+An example of a definition can be found in Section 31, chapter III of the Indian Contract Act, 1872, which defines a contingent contract:

-Use
+A "contingent contract" is a contract to do or not to do something, if some event, collateral to such contract, does or does not happen.

+Uses

 Contingent contracts can be used in many types of settings such as work, school, home, etc. In regards to work, a common example of contingent contracts comes in the form of job negotiations.
 It usually involves the opportunity to discuss salary, position, promotion, etc. However, contingent contracts can often include negotiations regarding flextime, job sharing, responsibilities, etc. Although contingent contracts concerning employment packages are more the exception than the norm, these types of negotiations can be very successful, allowing both parties to walk away feeling very satisfied with the newly agreed upon arrangement.

 The following examples are everyday agreements that may occur in the workplace: